 The monument to Hays’ Louisiana Brigade of the Army of Northern Virginia is southeast of Gettysburg on East Confederate Avenue.
-(Monument map: East Confederate Avenue)
+(East Confederate Avenue tour map)

 July 1.
 Advancing at 3 P. M. with Hoke’s Brigade flanked Eleventh Corps aided in taking two guns pursued retreating Union troops into town capturing many and late in evening halting on East High St.